FarmData2/FD2-School-Materials/Instructor.md

   - Do a PR review for feedback
   - Can have them respond to PR reviews for improved scores.

+- No student PRs get merged.
-- All PRs get closed.
+- All student PRs get closed.